drawwithcode/2022-group-project-group03/readme/README.md

   }
 ```
 ---
-Once all the parameters have been defined, we are finally able to define the position and size of the photo, then display it via the image() function
+Once all the parameters have been defined, we are finally able to define the position and size of the photo, then display it via the image() function.
  ```js
   imageMode(CENTER);
   image(img, xcanvasposition + val * cos(circ), ycanvasposition + val * sin(circ), dimw, dimh)